thwill1000/mmb4l/README.md

 `OPTION SIMULATE device$`

-Non-permanent option that configures MMB4L to attempt to "simulate" the behaviour of a given MMBasic `device$` which must be one of the following:
+Non-permanent option that configures MMB4L to attempt "simulation" of a given MMBasic `device$` which must be one of the following:
  * "Colour Maximite 2" or "CMM2"
  * "Game*Mite"
  * "MMB4L" to restore default MMB4L behaviour.
+ * "MMBasic for Windows" or "MMB4W"
+ * "PicoCalc"
+ * "PicoMiteHDMI"
  * "PicoMiteVGA"
- * "MMBasic for Windows" or "MMB4W"
+ * "PicoMiteVGAUSB"

+The device to simulate can also be set from the Linux command line, see [How do I run it?](#3-how-do-i-run-it-), or for a single execution with the [RUN](#run) command.

 #### What is simulated for each device ?

  * `MM.DEVICE$`, `MM.INFO$(DEVICE)` and `MM.INFO$(PLATFORM)` will return the appropriate values for the simulated device.
-     * _Whilst "simulating" use `MM.INFO$(DEVICE X)` can be used to retrieve the real device name, i.e. "MMB4L"._
+     * _Whilst "simulating" you can use `MM.INFO$(DEVICE X)` to retrieve the real device name, i.e. "MMB4L"._

 ##### Colour Maximite 2
  * Simulates USB controllers 1-3 being read as if they were Wii Classic controllers attached to I2C channels 1-3: